 There are many programs for low-income adults and families.
 Moreover, veterans programs and rural-grants can put you more at ease.
 Here's how to check if you qualify for any of these payment options.

 FHA loans can get your down payment to 3.5%.
 You can also get accepted with low-credit when choosing FHA.
 FHA sometimes puts a burden on young home-starters later down the line because of the upfront insurance cost of 1.75% that is added onto the back of the loan.

 Finding a local Seattle mortgage broker can increase your odds of finding state-supported strategies for lowering your DP.
 If that isn't your first choice, you can consider shopping around until you find a cheap home.

-We have options for as little as 3% down, no PMI with a purchase up to ~$500,000 and a 5% down program for up to a $750,000 purchase.
+We have options for as little as 3% down, for as much as a $1.5M purchase.
 To set up a time to discuss low down payment options with a specialist, over the phone, Click Here.

 Ways to Afford Your Down Payment

 If you’re wondering how you’re going to be able to afford even 5% down, you might want to consider down payment assistance.

 There are many options out there.
 From grants to lender-offered assistance, assistance doesn't have to come in the form of a loan.
 Some great forms of assistance are as follows: